mxagar/data_science_udacity/01_Intro_Data_Science/DSND_Introduction.md

 However, very important: **when imputing a value, we are diluting its importance!** We are artificially making the rows more similar, when that might not be the case.
 Thus, always be very careful and think of the effects of what we're doing.

+### Working with Categorical Variables

+Using one-hot encoding or dummy variables is easy and has the advantage that we can easily interpret the influence of a category in the output when using linear models.
+However, if we have many categorical variables with many levels/categories, the number of dummy variables explodes.

+Additionally, each dummy variable should have at least 10 data points with a `1` value in it; that's a rule of thumb that is not always met.

 ### Concepts to Review and Take Aways

 - Confidence intervals: review